 Our Mission and Vision

 At Calvary Child Development Center (CCDC), we are committed to providing the highest quality daycare and preschool programs in a nurturing, Christian environment.
-Our programs focus on helping each child develop academically, spiritually, physically, emotionally, and socially by providing unique opportunities for each child to learn, grow, and begin to discover his or her God-given gifts.
+We focus on helping each child develop academically, spiritually, physically, emotionally, and socially by providing unique opportunities to learn, grow, and begin to discover his or her God-given gifts.

-The CCDC was founded in 1977 and has grown to be one of our region's largest early childhood programs for ages six months through five years.
+The CCDC was founded in 1977.
+We currently offer early childhood programs for ages 18 months through five years.

 We are a ministry of Calvary Church and share Calvary’s Christ-centered focus as well as its campus and facilities.